Brookwood Elementary School Clinic

 GCPS Medical Forms

 Some health conditions may require that additional documentation be kept on file at your local school.
-Gwinnett County Public Schools has these forms available on their website.
+These forms are available by request from the school clinic worker.

 No child is to carry medications on his or her person or transport them on the bus.
 Concerns regarding epi-pens or inhalers should be communicated to the school clinic worker.

 To insure the safety of all students at our school, the following guidelines must be followed when medications are sent to school.

 - ALL medications (prescription and non-prescription) must be taken directly to the clinic for safe keeping.
 The medication must be brought in by a parent or guardian only.
 Students are not allowed to bring medicine to school.
 DO NOT SEND MEDICINE ON THE SCHOOL BUS!

 - ALL medications (prescription and non-prescription) must be accompanied by a NOTE FROM THE PARENT.
 (The note should include the following information: Full name of student, name of medication, time to be given, amount to be given, date(s) to be given.)
 Medications required for more than one day must be accompanied by an Administration of Medication Request form.
-This form can be picked up in the clinic or via website.
+This form can be picked up in the clinic.

 - ALL medications must be in the ORIGINAL CHILD-PROOF CONTAINER.
 Prescription medication must be in labeled PRESCRIPTION BOTTLE with correct dosing information.
 MEDICATIONS STORED IN ENVELOPES, BAGGIES, ETC. WILL NOT BE GIVEN.